 Customers expect brands to know them.
 When a brand meets their expectations through relevant and personalized experiences, customers often become loyal patrons and promoters.
 And yet, many brands still struggle in their efforts to recognize who their customers are, let alone understand their behaviors.
 Companies serve customers across a variety of channels and devices, yielding multiple views of the same person.
-The result is a mash-up of experiences that fall short of a customer’s expectations and perpetuates which turns into, what we call, a case of mistaken identity throughout the customer journey.
+The result is a mash-up of experiences that fall short of a customer’s expectations and turns into, what we call, a case of mistaken identity throughout the customer journey.

 47 percent of consumers will abandon a brand when not treated as a recognized customer.1